Physics Department | Center For Optical Technologies | Lehigh University

 Case Studies - Deliverables

-Produce a written report on the four case studies.
-To do this, go through the case studies and apply what we have learned until now: Analyze the results of the fit including a discussion of errors of the fitted parameters, chi-2 landscape, shallowness of the minimum, covariance matrix.
-You can send me an intermediary report that I will then post below so that you can all consult what the others did.
+Produce a written report for each of the four case studies.
+To do this, go through the case studies and apply all the new things that we learn.
+At the end you will analyze the results of the fit including a discussion of errors of the fitted parameters, chi-2 landscape, shallowness of the minimum, covariance matrix.
+You should discuss all case studies among yourselves, and we will keep discussing them in class week after week, while you build up your treatment.

-After the last two talks, re-visit the case studies one more time while applying the latest that you have learned.
-In particular the concept of confidence intervals.
+After the last two talks, re-visit the case studies one more time while applying the latest that you have learned, like the concept of confidence intervals.

 Contact | Goto Top of Page